Michigan Law and Mental Health in Jail and Prison

-In March, 2014, a new law was signed that requires county law enforcement and community mental health service programs to work with courts and other organizations on taking steps to provide treatment and assistance to people with mental illness.
-The specific focus would be on people considered at risk of entering the criminal justice system, those not receiving needed mental health treatment in a county jail, and those not receiving services upon release or discharge from a county jail.
+In March 2014, a new law was signed that requires county law enforcement and community mental health service programs to work with courts and other organizations on taking steps to provide treatment and assistance to people with mental illness.
+The specific focus would be on people considered at risk of entering the criminal justice system, those not receiving needed mental health treatment in county jail, and those not receiving services upon release or discharge from a county jail.
 There will also be a focus on people at risk of being committed to the Michigan Department of Corrections.

 Lt.
 Governor Brian Calley, who chairs the Mental Health Diversion counsel, stated, “through treatment, we can help those with mental illness overcome underlying problems, which may reduce recidivism and help them to lead better lives.
 It’s a comprehensive form of smart justice that will make Michigan healthier and safer.”

 It is scary to be facing criminal charges; it is even more frightening when you also have a mental illness.
 Do not let anxiety or depression interfere with the protection of your rights in a criminal matter.
-The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have decades of experience in handling criminal matters.
-They are also compassionate in dealing with people who suffer from mental illness.
-If you are accused of a felony or misdemeanor or charged with a crime and suffer from mental illness of any sort, you need someone on your side.
-We are ready, willing and able to protect you.
+The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have decades of experience handling criminal matters.
+They are also compassionate in dealing with people who have mental illnesses.
+If you are accused of a felony or misdemeanor or charged with a crime and suffer from mental illness, you need someone on your side.
+We are ready, willing, and able to protect you.
 If it is in our client’s best interest, we will do whatever is necessary to ensure they receive mental health treatment in jail.